Aleman778/First-Compiler/README.md

 ### W8 Home Exam

 You will get the home exam to work on the last weeks of the course.
 This may imply further theoretical exercises and experiments on your compiler.

-### Examination

-You will each be scheduled 30 minutes to present Your home exam to Jingsen and me, based on which Your grade will be determined.
-Schudule will be agreed on later using Doodle.

-## Files

-In this repo you find some examples using `nom` to parse expressions.

-- main.rs

-Simple recursive decent parsing.

-- main*

-Shows different approaches to introduce location information and custom error types.

-- examples/aron.rs
-- examples/climb.rs

-Shows two approches to do precedence climbing.

----

 ## Your parser